 - Don’t greet people who are in mourning.

 - Don’t say the number ‘four’ (Chinese homonym for death) or mention death.

 - Don’t borrow or lend money.

-This year, The Bangkok Metropolitan Administration (BMA) is inviting everyone to visit the city’s China town to celebrate the Lunar New Year at Yaowarat (Chinatown in Bangkok) and learn about the history of Yaowarat road on February 8th and 9th 2016 from 12:00 – 24:00.
-Her Royal Highness Princess Maha Chakri Sirindhorn will preside over the opening ceremony on Feb 8th at Chalermphrakiat Gate, Odeon Circle, Yaowarat Road.
+This year, The Bangkok Metropolitan Administration (BMA) is inviting everyone to visit the city’s China town to celebrate the Lunar New Year at Yaowarat (Chinatown in Bangkok) on 5th-6th February and learn about the history of Yaowarat road.
+Her Royal Highness Princess Maha Chakri Sirindhorn will preside over the opening ceremony on 5th February at 15:30 pm at Chalermphrakiat Gate, Odeon Circle, Yaowarat Road.
 Visitors can enjoy exquisite cultural performances from China, dragon parades and lion dances, street stalls selling Chinese food, lantern decorations, and an exhibition telling the story of Yaowarat’s Thai-Chinese community.
 The city will also give away 8,500 Monkey God coins as souvenirs for visitors.